kenellorando/cadence/README.md

 `cadence-server` runs on python3.
 I'm not sure what the minimum required version is, but it's being tested and developed on 3.6.

+In order to run ARIA searches, `cadence-server` requires the `pg8000` module, which can be installed by running `pip install pg8000`.

 ## Running

 The simplest command line is `python server.py <port> <path to directory> [-c [seconds]]`.
 However, in production, I recommend passing `-OO` to python before `server.py`.
 This will cause Python to ignore debugging code and remove documentation strings before running the server.